-With WordPress, all of your content is stored in a database (called a MySQL database or SQL file) on your server, not page files.
-This means that if you need to make global changes to your content like replacing text or URLs throughout your site, these changes have to be made inside your WordPress database tables.
+With WordPress, all of your content is stored inside a database (called a MySQL database or SQL file) on your server, not page files.
+This means that if you want to make global changes to your content like replacing text or links throughout your site, these changes have to be made inside your WordPress database tables.

 Editing your WordPress database, however, requires having knowledge of SQL.
 If you are a non-coder and need to make global changes to content on your website, the best way to do this is to use a WordPress plugin.